andriustheviking/unreal-notes/unreal-objects.md

   - `virtual GameHasEnded(AActor* EndGameFocus = nullptr, bIsWinner = false) override`

   - `WidgetT* CreateWidget(OwnerT* OwningObject, TSubclassOf<UUserWidget> UserWidgetClass = WidgetT::StaticClass(), FName WidgetName = NAME_None)`

     - Can instantiate Blueprint widget in C++ adding a `UPROPERTY TSubclassOf<UUserWidget>` and setting the BP_Widget we created to that property.
-Then call `CreateWidget(this, GameOverWidgetClass);`
+Then call `CreateWidget(World, GameOverWidgetClass);`

-    - PlayerControllers are one of the few classes that can act as Widget Owners
+    - UWorld and PlayerControllers are one of the few classes that can act as Widget Owners

+    - Example: `USelectableButton* ServerRow = CreateWidget<USelectableButton>(World, SelectableButtonBPSubclass);`

 ## TargetPoint